cissagatto/Bracis2023/README.md

 #### Singularity/AppTainer
 You can also run this experiment in a singularity container.
 We do not provide a singularity container for this experiment, but you can build one.
+[Here]() you can find a little tutorial about how to do that for our experiments.
+Using singularity is better than conda environments when you have to execute all the experiment in a tmp (scratch or dev/shm) folder.

+Pay attention to this because sometimes using the conda environment directly from the */home* can destroy hard disks and harm all users.
+In some situations, copying your singularity container to the server's temp folder and running absolutely everything from there is the best solution for everyone.
+Talk to the administrator about this before trying to reproduce the experiments.

 ### SOURCE CODE
 Our code is completely modular because of our servers - mainly job queue, time, and memory.
 In this way, we can run many jobs in parallel in different steps of the methodology.
 In the future, a package that executes all the flow will be developed and available for the scientific community.

+In each source code, you will find instructions about how to run the code.
+You also can make adjustments in the main script to save the results in your machine or in your cloud using rclone (there are some examples in the R scripts).

+Attention: before using rclone, check with your institution's network administrator if it is possible to upload files and folders from the cluster to the cloud.
+In case of using google accounts for universities, you need to follow specific steps to configure communication between google cloud and server.

 *Step 1: Pre-processing*
 - [Code]() to create the 10-Fold Cross Validation for each dataset.
 You can download our data splits [here](https://drive.google.com/drive/folders/16t1rRptgULrM20IFItC_HlPJrmFZbIzH?usp=sharing).